All About Me

 • Each group has a scheduled evening

 • Assigned on Camp Calendar

 Earlier to guarantee a spot, but anytime before camp is full.
 Our focus is to be the best, not the biggest.
 Therefore, we have a firm limit on our enrollment and don’t keep adding capacity.
-There is an Early Pay Discount for families that are signed up and paid in full by February 12, 2021.
-Otherwise, we receive many applications in March and April.
-Some enrollment options definitely disappear earlier than others (especially in our older groups).
+Starting on October 1st, there is a three week Priority Enrollment period for returning families to re-enroll.
+After that, Open Enrollment continues until camp is full.

 We don’t play games with pricing or discounts.
 We only have one pricelist, and the tuition is the same no matter who you are or when you signup.
 Our rates are the best value in the area (feel free to ask around).
-We offer an Early Pay Discount and Sibling Discounts.
+We offer a Sibling Discount for families with multiple campers.

 Every group has a Group Leader, a Senior Counselor, a Junior Counselor, and two Counselors-In-Training (CITs).
 These 5 counselors remain with their group at every activity (note: Pre-k groups receive an extra CIT for more help).
 The group counselors are the core team responsible for making your child’s summer great!
 In addition to all these counselors, each specialty area (pool, art, sports, activities, etc.) has its own team.
 All told, the camp-wide ratio is approximately 2 ½ campers per staff member.
 Within a group, the ratio is 3:1 for Rookies, 4:1 for Juniors & Seniors, 5:1 for Varsity, and 6:1 for All-Stars.